 - tissue damage

-You should discuss these potential risks with your doctor, as well as the steps your doctor will take to minimize these risks.
+You should discuss these potential risks with your doctor, as well as the steps they will take to minimize these risks.

-When PRP is injected following injury, your doctor may recommend that you rest the affected area.
+When PRP is injected after an injury, your doctor may recommend that you rest the affected area.
 However, these recommendations are more related to the injury and less to the PRP injections.
 Most people can continue their daily activities following PRP injections.

 Because PRP injections are intended to promote healing or growth, you may not notice an immediate difference after receiving the injections.
-However, in several weeks or months, you may observe that the area is healing faster or growing more hair than you would have expected if you hadn’t received PRP injections.
+However, in several weeks or months, the area may begin healing faster or growing more hair than you would have expected if you hadn’t received PRP injections.